 catapult x 1, Nakajima E8N(catapult-launched reconnaissance seaplane) x 2

-There are 4 12m motor boats on the deck.
+There are 4 12m motorboats on the deck.
 This boat has a capacity of 35 people.
 There are other short boats, but there are not enough to save the whole crew.
-Previously, when a large-scale ferry marine accident in a nearby country, there was lack of lifeboats installed or there was a tight binding so that it could not be used.
-In the case of the Japanese Imperial Navy, I wonder the necessary number boats was not equipped.
+Previously, when a large-scale ferry marine accident in a nearby country, there was a lack of lifeboats installed or there was a tight binding so that it could not be used.
+In the case of the Japanese Imperial Navy, I wonder the necessary number of boats was not equipped.
 The parts of the hood of this boat are clear and ordered to paint white.
 It seems a campus hood with small windows on both sides.
 The battleship model of Fujimi after a certain time has made the mold of the detail very well.

 As a drawback of my own, I did not grasp the setup of the ship model and the fact that I am not accustomed to handling the photo-etched parts, so I felt like the work would last forever in the middle of the assembly.
-And the hand stops on the way…..
-The adhesion after the painting will complete faster if the parts are arranged well.
+And the hand stops on the way… The adhesion after the painting will complete faster if the parts are arranged well.
 It’s also fun to be close to completion of the trial and error.

-The search light made of clear parts did not shine so brightly even if masking was peeled off.
+The searchlight made of clear parts did not shine so brightly even if masking was peeled off.
 It might have been better to have painted silver from the back.
 Still, it looks somewhat real because it is shiny under the light.

 When installing fine parts such as handrails and painting with a brush, it is a high possibility that the beautiful deck seal will be dirty.
-Stain risk is less likely to be fixed by instantaneous glue after the handrail with metal primer and ship color painted.
+Stain risk is less likely to be fixed by instantaneous glue after the handrail with metal primer and ship color is painted.
 The deck seal is a good advantage without masking, but I use a little care in the installation work of the small parts.

 Fujimi’s Kongo instructions, it’s easy to understand.
 I feel much more comfortable than the Yukikaze I made last time.
 I don’t know the details up-point of the ship model so well, so this kind of detail-up set is appreciated.
 Perhaps, I think that there are many points where the precision sense rises like handrails and bridges.
 The crane work failed, I recovered it with a thin fishing line but the shape collapsed.
 It may be that somewhat failure became inconspicuous when painting hull color.
-Has the failure hidden when painting hull color?
+Has the failure been hidden when painting hull color?

-The anchor chain on the deck, I used Fujimi metal parts.
+For the anchor chain on the deck, I used Fujimi metal parts.
 If you want to make it more realistic, need a sold separately fine chain.
 Since this is the first battleship I tried using all the parts of Fujimi.

-The deck seal takes a little money, but it is very appreciative because the texture of the wooden deck comes out with a little effort.
+The deck seal takes a little money, but it is very appreciated because the texture of the wooden deck comes out with a little effort.
 I’m going to be a guilty conscience like cheating somehow, but the result is alright.
 The deck seal is also kept firmly in my stocks of the battleship even if I say something…